praveenv46/UPS-Batch-Tracking-API-Automation-with-Streamlit/README.md

 # Logistics-UPS-shipment-Tracker-API

 A Python + Streamlit application that automates bulk UPS shipment tracking using the official UPS REST Tracking API.
-The tool enables operations, logistics, and supply-chain teams to upload an Excel file with tracking numbers, retrieve real-time shipment status via authenticated API calls, and download an enriched Excel file with delivery milestones and exception indicators
+The tool enables logistics and supply-chain teams to upload an Excel file with tracking numbers, retrieve real-time shipment status via authenticated API calls, and download an enriched Excel file with delivery milestones and exception indicators.

 **Problem This Solves**